 Waves to Weather

-A Transregional Collaborative Research Center
+A Collaborative Research Center

-Click here to read the W2W Newsletter !
+Click here to read the W2W newsletter.

+Our ability to predict the weather up to a week or more ahead saves our societies billions of Euros annually and protects human life and property.
+Exponentially increasing computing power and new observations have led to continuous improvements in forecast quality over many years, but nonetheless forecasts are sometimes strikingly poor.
+Increasing evidence suggests that this is not merely due to defects in our forecasting methods, because in a chaotic atmosphere, some weather situations are intrinsically hard to predict.
 The great challenge today is to identify the limits of predictability in different situations and produce the best forecasts that are physically possible.
-The Collaborative Research Center "Waves to Weather" (W2W) is conceived to meet this challenge and to deliver the underpinning science urgently needed to pave the way towards a new generation of weather forecasting systems.
+The Collaborative Research Center "Waves to Weather" (CRC/Transregio 165; W2W) is conceived to meet this challenge and to deliver the underpinning science urgently needed to pave the way towards a new generation of weather forecasting systems.

 - the Technische Universität München (TUM)